-4) Expert in a Work Community (30 cr)
+4) Expert in the Cosmetic Sector in a Work Community (30 cr placements)

-During the module, students deepen their expertise in their chosen field.
-They learn how to apply for jobs that support their career plan and to act responsibly in national and international positions requiring professional expertise.
-Students develop the capacity to develop the activities of the organisation and their own expertise.
+The module will deepen the students' expertise in their own sector.

+Students are able to apply for jobs that support their career plan and to act responsibly in national and international positions requiring professional expertise.
+They have the capacity to develop the activities of the organisation and their own expertise.